Cryptocurrency tax-loss harvesting can help you save thousands of dollars.

 The difficult part for investors is identifying which of the cryptocurrencies in their portfolio have the highest

-cost basis (original purchase price) when compared to the current market price.
-These are the assets that present the greatest opportunity for tax savings.
+(original purchase price) when compared to the current market price.
+These are the assets that present the greatest opportunity for tax savings. cost basis

-Is there a limit to tax-loss harvesting?
+Is there a limit to crypto tax-loss harvesting?

 Whenever total capital gains and losses for the year add up to a negative number, a net capital loss is incurred.
 If the net capital loss is less than or equal to $3,000 ($1,500 if you are married and filing a separate tax return), then that entire capital loss can be used to offset other types of income—like the income from your job.